 Are you ready to try some of the best foods in Jamaica?
-Jamaica has many unique food dishes, and many who try traditional Jamaican foods will likely add several of these dishes to their favorites.
-Food in Jamaica is tasty, spicy, and flavorful, the exotic mix of influences found in Jamaican staple foods makes for an intriguing foodie experience.
+Jamaica has many unique food dishes, and many who try traditional Jamaican foods will likely add several of these Jamaican dishes to their favorites.
+Jamaican cuisine is tasty, spicy, and flavorful, the exotic mix of influences found in Jamaican staple foods makes for an intriguing foodie experience.

-However, there are some Jamaican food dishes that may seem unusual or strange to a first time visitor.
-But even the most unique dish has its own place in Jamaica’s proud culinary history, and deserve to be recognized as an important part of authentic Jamaican food culture.
+However, there are some Jamaican food dishes that may seem unusual or strange to a first-time visitor.
+But even the most unique dish has its own place in Jamaica’s proud culinary history, and deserves to be recognized as an important part of authentic Jamaican food culture.
 We tried all of these delicious Jamaican dishes when I visited Montego Bay, Jamaica.

 Many European, African and Asian threads flow through the taste sensations found in Jamaica food, due to its long colonial history.
 Add to that the tropical climate and the local crop foods indigenous to the island, and the traditional Jamaican food list becomes a culinary adventure like no other.

 Traditional Foods in Jamaica: What do Jamaicans Eat and Drink?

 To understand traditional food in Jamaica, it’s useful to look at the common ingredients.